bennylope/django-addendum/docs/index.rst

     python manage.py refresh_snippet_cache

-Older versions of Django Addendum stored the entire snippet object in the cache; from 0.3.0 onwards only the text value of the snippet is stored in the cache value.
+Older versions of Django Addendum stored the entire snippet object in the cache; from 0.3.0 onwards a dictionary of snippet values (including translations) are stored against the snippet cache key.

 Basic Usage
 ===========